 Instead of applying gross ingredients on your face or both its aways better to use cleaner products.
 Why would anyone want to put toxic products and ruin their skin and body.

 There are a lot of amazing brands out there are already cruelty-free.
 This is a gentle reminder that it’s time to swap your toxic make up products with clean and non-toxic make up products.
 For a long run it’ll be beneficial for your own skin.

 Vegan products are mostly safer for your body.
 Plants extracted ingredients are generally kinder on the skin, and your body will have an easier time processing natural ingredient.
 You can see the good effect on your skin after your application regularly.

 Cruelty-free and vegan makeup products are just as effective as any other skin ingredients.
 Honestly there’s no good evidence to support - so you can be sure that your skincare, beauty, body and hair care products will be just as, if not more effective than their non-vegan ingredients.

 As everyone is aware, Animal testing and animal derived ingredients are cruel and unnecessary, especially for beauty and skincare products.
 There are plenty of plant-based alternatives, so there’s really no reason for brands to continue using these ingredients in this day and age.

 Honestly if you support cruelty-free brands and only purchase from cruelty-free brands, that can cause a huge shift in the market, eventually lowering the demand for animal-tested products.
 Let the fur babies be fur babies.
-Plus, many smaller businesses are cruelty-free and vegan so you can shop small and support local and lesser-known brands like L FACTOR COSMETICS.
+Plus, many smaller businesses are cruelty-free and vegan so you can shop small and support local and lesser-known brands like L Factor New York.

 We are sure you’ll probably sleep better at night knowing that you are using products that weren’t created with ingredients and methods that harm other animals and torturing them.
 And if we could all be a little kinder to the creatures that are on the planet, we are being kinder to the Earth.